rajsha72/ignite25-PREL13-observe-manage-and-scale-agentic-ai-apps-with-azure-ai-foundry/docs/core-labs/3-customization/33-distill-finetuning.md

     Explain how model distillation works with teacher-student architecture and when to use it versus fine-tuning or prompt engineering
     ```

-1. Ask for Explanations:

-    ```title="" linenums="0"
-    Show me how to generate training data from GPT-4 stored completions for distilling knowledge to GPT-4.1-nano
-    ```

-1. Ask for Specific Help:

-    ```title="" linenums="0"
-    Help me compare the cost, latency, and quality tradeoffs between teacher and student models using evaluation metrics
-    ```

 ## 5. Related Resources

 - 📘 [Model Distillation Overview - Azure AI Foundry](https://learn.microsoft.com/azure/ai-studio/concepts/model-distillation)